cpp-core/so/README.md

 * [compound](#compound) -- Find compound words
 * [bitset](#bitset) -- Bitset series

-If you need to install a particular versionn of clang for a build on Ubuntu, you can do something like the following:
+If you need to install a particular version of clang for a build on Ubuntu, you can do something like the following:

 ```